Finnish War: Background

-The Swedish plan was to first passively defend and hold on to the fortifications in the southern coast of Finland, in which Sweden had strong garrisons, while the rest of the Swedish army retreated to the north.
+The Swedish plan was to first passively defend and hold on to the fortifications in the southern coast of Finland, in which Sweden had strong garrisons, while the rest of the Swedish Army retreated to the north.
 Then in the spring, counterattack simultaneously from north and south, when the Swedish army would have naval support and the Russian army would be spread over Finland and thus have long supply lines.
 The basic reason for the plan was to avoid major decisive battles.

-Some advocates existed for taking a more active approach immediately, namely Lieutenant Colonel Samuel Möller (fi) who advocated for taking an immediate offensive and Gustaf Mauritz Armfelt who supported actively delaying the advancing enemies in co-operation with the garrisons in the southern coast.
+Some advocates existed for taking a more active approach immediately, namely Lieutenant Colonel Samuel Möller (fi) who advocated for taking an immediate offensive and Gustaf Mauritz Armfelt who supported actively delaying the advancing enemies in co-operation with the garrisons on the southern coast.

-In the end instructions which the new Swedish commander in Finland, General Wilhelm Mauritz Klingspor, received from the king were an unsuccessful and open-ended mixture of ideas from these very different plans.
+In the end, instructions which the new Swedish commander in Finland, General Wilhelm Mauritz Klingspor, received from the king were an unsuccessful and open-ended mixture of ideas from these very different plans.

 Russia had gathered a wealth of information from Finland using spies and other sources.
 The level of detail was so great that Russian maps of Finland were in many respects more accurate than their Swedish counterparts.
 The Russians used the services of General Georg Magnus Sprengtporten when forming their plans.
 Sprengtporten suggested going on to an offensive during the winter since Finland would be mostly isolated when seas were frozen.
 His ideas were further developed by General Jan Pieter van Suchtelen before General Friedrich Wilhelm von Buxhoeveden was appointed as the commander of the Russian army in Finland in December 1807.

 The plan involved using the series of fortifications built after 1790 as staging grounds for the Russian advances into Finland.
 In southern Finland, armies were to isolate the fortifications and first take control of the whole of southern Finland before advancing further to the north.
-Forces in Savolax (Finnish: Savo) were to press hard against the Swedes and reach the Gulf of Bothnia towards Uleåborg (Finnish: Oulu) and Vasa (Finnish: Vaasa) to cut off the retreat of the main body of the Swedish army.
+Forces in Savonia were to press hard against the Swedes and reach the Gulf of Bothnia towards Oulu and Vaasa to cut off the retreat of the main body of the Swedish army.